nodejs/node-gyp/macOS_Catalina.md

 # Installation notes for macOS Catalina (v10.15)

 _This document specifically refers to upgrades from previous versions of macOS to Catalina (10.15).
-It should be removed from the source repository when Catalina ceases to be the latest macOS version or when Catalina has been fixed to solve these problems._
+It should be removed from the source repository when Catalina ceases to be the latest macOS version or when future Catalina versions no longer raise these issues._

 **Upgrading to macOS Catalina may cause normal `node-gyp` installations to fail.**